-It is tax season, which means many Canadians may be expecting a tax refund.
-It does not matter if you are getting a small amount or large amount of money it makes good financial sense to wisely decide what to do with your tax refund.
+It’s tax season, and many Canadians may be expecting a tax refund.
+It does not matter if you are getting a small amount or large amount of money: it makes good financial sense to decide wisely what to do with your tax refund.

 Is credit card debt affecting your life?
-Dedicating some of your tax refund to paying down your debt could be just the jump start you need.
-The problem with paying minimum payments every month means that much of your payment goes to covering interest, and it’s hard to get traction to reduce the overall debt.
+Dedicating some of your tax refund to paying down your debt could be the jumpstart you need.
+The problem with paying minimum payments every month is that much of your payment goes to covering interest, and it’s hard to get traction to reduce the overall debt.

-You are best served to pick one card at a time, and be aggressive in paying it.
-Start with the highest interest bearing one first.
+You are best served to pick one card at a time, and be aggressive in paying it off.
+Start with the card that has the highest interest rate first.

 Emergency spending is one of the major reasons that people find themselves having to turn to debt to cover costs.
-Everyone knows you should have an emergency fund, but do you have one at all?
-Take this year’s refund and get it going.
+Everyone knows you should have an emergency fund, so take this year’s refund and get it going.
 You’ll be glad you have extra money on hand if an emergency arrives.

-One way of improving your overall wealth is by taking on some home renovations.
-Some renovations will add value to your house.
-You can expect to recoup much of your costs in kitchen, bathroom and master bedroom renovations when you resell your home.
-This is something to consider if you plan to move in the near future.
+One way of improving your overall wealth is by taking on home renovations.
+Many renovations will add value to your house.
+You can expect to recoup some of your costs in kitchen, bathroom and master bedroom renovations when you resell your home.
+This is something to consider if you plan to move soon.

-Even though retirement may seem a long time off, there is no time like the present to start accumulating your retirement savings, so that your golden years can be really golden.
+Even though retirement may seem a long way off, there is no time like the present to start accumulating your retirement savings, so that your golden years can be very golden.

-Home ownership is becoming a challenge for many, given the high price of housing in a number of Canadian cities.
+Home ownership is becoming a challenge for many, given the high price of housing in several Canadian cities.
 Home buyers are finding themselves having to take out large mortgages just to own a house.

-Are you trying to come up with creative ways to get rid of that debt once and for all?
+After you figure out what to do with your tax refund, are you trying to come up with creative ways to get rid of that debt once and for all?
 We can help you plan to become debt-free.
-Call one of our trained credit counsellors or check out our free online debt analysis tool to get started.
+Call one of our trained credit counsellors 1-888-294-3130 or check out our debt analysis calculator below.